ghazlabs/idn-remote-entry/README.md

 make run
 ```

-> Caution: This command will start download 5.5GB of LLM model, make sure you have enough disk space.
+> Caution: This command will start download `minicpm-v:8b` 5.5GB of Ollama model, make sure you have enough disk space and RAM to run.